grom358/shootout/README.md

 ```

 ## Challenges
-Implementations for the challenges are likely not idomatic due to my lack of experience in the language.
+Implementations for the challenges are likely not idomatic due to my lack of
+experience in the language.
 Most of my programming experience is in Java and PHP.

 ### Lexer
 Implements a lexer for a simple scripting language.
-The syntax requires only a single character of lookahead.
+The syntax requires only a
+single character of lookahead.

+### Palindrome
+Use parallelism to calculate the sum of all numbers with 9 digits that are a
+palindrome.

 # Notes